 Create your own blackout poem

-From newspaper articles and magazines to the dusty one dollar book pile at the thrift store, part of this form’s appeal is its accessibility.
+From newspaper articles and magazines to the dusty one dollar book pile at the thrift store, part of the appeal of blackout poetry art is its accessibility.
 With just an old book (or screenplay!) and a marker, you too can be a blackout poet.

-Optional step, share your work!
-Whether you’re a first time or long time poet, hashtags like #blackoutpoetry and #newspaperpoems are filled with erasure poems.
+- Share your work: Whether you’re a first time or long time poet, hashtags like #blackoutpoetry and #newspaperpoems are filled with erasure poems.

 Frequently Asked Questions